Skip to main content

 • “Ultimately, you emerge victorious and are crowned the new lord of Moria after a heartfelt exchange with Gimli himself.”

-• character development2 mentions
+• character development

-The character development in the game is praised for its authenticity to Tolkien's lore, featuring unique designs such as female dwarfs with beards and immersive elements like dwarfs singing while mining.
+The character development in the game is praised for its authenticity to Tolkien's lore, featuring unique designs such as female dwarves with beards and immersive details like dwarfs singing while mining.
 This attention to detail reflects a deep appreciation for the source material, enhancing the overall experience for fans of Tolkien's world.

 • “Everything in this game feels like it was made by a true Tolkien fan, from the character designs (female dwarves with beards!) down to dwarves singing when mining.”

-• “Decent character design and creation; Tolkien had female dwarves with beards in his world-building.
-It might be for you or not, but it's true to his world.”
+• “Decent character design and creation (Tolkien had female dwarves with beards in his world-building.
+It might be for you or not, but it's true to his world.)”

 • “The character development feels shallow and lacks depth, making it hard to connect with the characters on any meaningful level.”